 Understanding Hearing Tests and Audiograms

 If you have noticed a decline in your hearing compared to previous years, you might be experiencing hearing loss.
-To confirm or rule out hearing loss, a professional evaluation from an audiologist that measures the range and sensitivity of your hearing might be necessary.
+To confirm or rule out hearing loss, a professional evaluation from a hearing care professional that measures the range and sensitivity of your hearing might be necessary.
 This test is known as Audiometry.

 In this article, we will explain in detail what an audiometry test is and how to interpret its results, known as an audiogram.
 We will also explore other hearing tests, providing a comprehensive way to check your hearing.

-To check your hearing, start by booking a visit with a GP (general practitioner), an ENT (otolaryngologist), or an audiologist.
+To check your hearing, start by booking a visit with a GP (general practitioner) or a hearing care professional.
 These professionals can help you with any questions about hearing loss and guide you through the hearing evaluation process.

 Remember, early detection of hearing loss is crucial to its treatment.
 With an accurate diagnosis, doctors can provide interventions to improve your hearing.
 Learning about hearing tests is an excellent first step towards better hearing and a better life.